 Comprehensive Crime Control Act of 1984 also control the practice of bail bond and lastly the Uniform Criminal Extradition Act is also relevant in this regard.

 Bail Bondsman Make Strict Agreements With clients

-On the other hand, these bond agents have agreements with insurance companies, banks and other credit provider institutions.
-Due to these agreements with banks, bondsman is able to deposit cash or property with the court even during the off timings of these financial institutions.
+On the other hand, these bond agents have agreements with insurance companies, banks, and other credit provider institutions.
+Due to these agreements with banks, the bondsman is able to deposit cash or property with the court even during the off timings of these financial institutions.